-It will help at the desire stage to use a journal to develop an overview of your habit.
+If cigarette smoking or vaping is the bad habit you need to change, it will help at the desire stage to use a journal to develop an overview of your habit.
 If you use it to document times when you engage in your habit, writing in your journal will become part of the foundation for changing your behavior.
-Then, through your inner dialogue, you will be able to determine and then make note of how much time, on a daily basis, you are devoting to changing the habit you want to change.
+Then, through your inner dialogue, you will be able to determine and then make note of how much time, on a daily basis, you are devoting to documenting and to changing the habit you want to change.

-Again, think and journal about the financial price tag of your habit?
-What about the social cost of it?
+Again, think and journal about the financial price tag of your habit.
+What is the health cost of it?
+The social cost of it?
 What has this habit kept you from doing that you would like to do?
 What will you do with your time once you get rid of this habit?
 What benefits (try to think of from five to ten main benefits) will you receive after this habit is no longer part of your life?

 The desire stage is also a good time to focus your inner dialogue on talk about the kinds of things you might encounter on the road to change that might cause you to revert to your old behavior.
 What are some of the possible roadblocks you could face along the way?
 Try to think of as many as you can, and jot down any potential obstacle that could come between you and change.
 Next, think of and write down something you might do to combat each and every potential obstacle you listed.

-Once you discover your motivation, the next stage is where you will commit to change.
-This is the stage where you will promise yourself that you can and will dedicate yourself to making the changes in your lifestyle you will have to make in order to eradicate the undesired behavior.
+Once you discover your motivation, the next stage in the behavior-change process involves actually committing to yourself to make the change.
+This is the stage where you will promise yourself that you can and will dedicate your time and your sincere efforts to making the difficult changes in your lifestyle you will have to make in order to eradicate the undesired behavior.

-In the commitment/promise stage, you must stop saying, “I can’t stop doing this” and begin believing and saying “I can stop doing this.”
+In this commitment/promise stage, you must stop saying, “I can’t stop doing this” and you must begin believing and saying “I can stop doing this.”
 Instead of thinking, “why do I need to stop doing this?” you should now be asking yourself “how am I going to stop doing this?”